On the ice, a question: Where are the Black figure skaters?

 “That doesn’t leave a lot of room and a lot of time for Black skaters to innovate,” Baldé says, “especially if a sport is confining everyone to a certain style.”

 Baldé’s unconventional, hip-hop-inflected dancing style has gone viral on social media in recent years, allowing him to leverage the attention to push for both change and diversity.
-The Stake Global Foundation, which he cofounded last year, works to build or rehabilitate ice rinks and exposes Black, Indigenous and other people of color (BIPOC) in Canada to figure skating.
+The Stake Global Foundation, which he cofounded last year, works to build or rehabilitate ice rinks and exposes Black people and other people of color in Canada to figure skating.

 For consecutive Winter Olympics, the Canadian and French Olympic teams have included Black skaters, which some say is a reflection of Bonaly’s influence.
 But the American team has struggled to establish a strong pipeline of Black talent.